Chemist05/EyeOfSentinel2/README.md

 Using the channels from the satellite image, the program calculates the NDVI, NDWI, NDSI, NDBI[^1] and NDBSI of the satellite image.
 And creates plots from it.

-[^1]:
-Normalized Difference Vegetation Index
-Normalized Difference Water Index
-Normalized Difference Snow Index
-Normalized Difference Built-up Index
-Normalized Difference Bare Soil
+[^1]: Normalized Difference Vegetation Index, Normalized Difference Water Index, Normalized Difference Snow Index, Normalized Difference Built-up Index, Normalized Difference Bare Soil

 ## How I built it